Skip to content

 return None

-message = f'Failed to get image ID for: {name}'
+message = f'Failed to get image: {name}'

 log.exception(message)

-raise DockerDesktopNotRunningError(message) from None
+raise DockerDesktopNotRunningError(message) from exception

 else: